Scogun/komm/README.md

 KOMM imports the function and keeps extension-call syntax in generated code.

 #### Function declaration
+Declare the extension function that KOMM should call for the custom property conversion.

 ```kotlin
 fun ByteArray.toImageBitmap(): ImageBitmap = //...
 ```
 #### Classes declaration
+Annotate the target property with the package and optional name of the conversion function.

 ```kotlin
 data class SourceObject(
     val logo: ByteArray?